Bill North: Notable moments and statistics

 In addition to stealing bases, North also utilized his speed in the field to lead American League outfielders three times in total chances per game, twice in putouts, and once each in assists and double plays.
 In the second game of a July 28, 1974 doubleheader, he accomplished an unassisted double play against the Chicago White Sox.
 North caught Brian Downing's fly ball and continued to the second-base bag to double up Dick Allen, who had been running on the play.

 North was the first player in Oakland Athletics history to serve as a designated hitter.
 He went 2-for-5 in the Athletics's 1973 season opener, an 8–3 loss to the Minnesota Twins at Oakland–Alameda County Coliseum.

 North was an ineffective hitter in postseason play; in two World Series, two American League Championship Series and one National League Championship Series covering 20 games, North posted only a .051 batting average (3-for-59), among the lowest batting averages in the postseason for a position player.
 However, he made the most of his baserunning opportunities, scoring 8 runs, drawing 7 base on balls, stealing 3 bases and recording 3 RBI.

+Former Dodgers teammate Dusty Baker invited North as an honorary coach for the 2023 MLB All-Star Game, played at T-Mobile Park in Seattle.
+As players, North and Baker were teammates in 1978.
+Baker was manager of the American League All-Star team, having managed the Houston Astros to the 2022 World Series.